 Poison Ivy & Other Plants to Avoid This Summer

-Plants can brighten up a landscape, but some can be dangerous.
-If you know or suspect that you’ve come into contact with poison ivy or any other poisonous plant, consult with one of our doctors at AFC Urgent Care West Chester, PA.
+Plants can do wonders to brighten up the landscape both in nature and at home, but some plants can be hazardous.
+If you have come into contact with a poisonous plant, including poison ivy, consult with one of our board-certified doctors at AFC Urgent Care West Chester.

 The big three when it comes to poisonous plants are poison ivy, poison oak, and poison sumac.
 These three plants contain similar chemicals that make them very unpleasant and even dangerous to come in contact with when outside.
 These plants include the chemical known as urushiol.
 It’s important to remember that the rash caused by this chemical is not contagious.
 However, if the oil from the plants gets on your hands and clothes, it can spread the rash until that oil is removed.
 It is very easy to spread this oil and the rash to other parts of your body or other people before you’ve realized you’ve touched a dangerous plant.

 Poison ivy is generally found as a shrub or vine growing close to the ground.
 It is just as prevalent in urban and city areas as it is in rural and suburban areas.
 It can be found throughout the lower 48 states except in deserts.
 The leaves of poison ivy are arranged in groups of three and can have small flowers or light-colored berries.
 If you remember the old phrase, “Leaves of three, leave them be, ” you can avoid this poisonous plant.

 Poison oak has a similar appearance to poison ivy.
 However, a poison oak’s leaves will have smooth, curved edges.
 It’s similar appearance to an actual oak tree lends its name to this plant.